GarrickHe/test/README.md

-## SONiC Management Framework Repo
+## SONiC Management Framework Repo TEST branch

 ### Build Instruction
 Please note that the build instruction in this guide has only been tested on Ubuntu 16.04.